-New study highlights how little is known about baby weaning methodNovember 27th, 2012 in Health /
+New study highlights how little is known about baby weaning methodNovember 27, 2012 in Medicine & Health / Health

 (Medical Xpress)—Starting babies on solids by letting them feed themselves pieces of food is a growing trend – yet there is scarce scientific research about the practice, putting healthcare professionals in a difficult position when giving advice, new University of Otago research suggests.